 What does N.A.T.E. certified mean?

 The nation’s largest non-profit certification organization for air conditioning, heating and ventilation is North American Technician Excellence or N.A.T.E.
 The certification of HVAC technicians is supported by the industry and N.A.T.E. certification is considered the “Gold Standard”.

 Our “Preferred Customer Program” provides two (2) HVAC service calls per year.
 This mirrors the recommended service schedule of the Environmental Protection Agency’s Energy Star program, which promotes energy efficiency nationwide.
 For your part, the EPA recommends you change your air handler’s AC filter once a month.
-If you don’t know how, our technician will gladly show you how to perform this important task.

 How long should my AC system last?

 The average lifespan of most central air conditioning systems is approximately 10 years.
 Since newer systems are more energy efficient, replacing an older unit can offer a substantial return on investment (ROI).
 For an accurate HVAC assessment, Donovan Heat & Air can perform a “residential load calculation” that takes into account dozens of variables like your location, size of house, number of occupants and comfort preferences.